zeitcodes/django-viewclass-mixins/README.md

 ###HttpCacheMixin
 A mixin to any View.
 It has methods for setting HTTP cache headers like *Cache-Control*, *Vary*, *ETag*, and *Last-Modified*.

+###CorsMixin
+A mixin to a Django Rest Framework View.
+It sets permissive CORS headers and handles the OPTIONS response.